wesleyfongchong/website-content/post/reference/javascript-string-replace.md

 The second parameter can be a function.
 This function will be invoked when the match is found (or for *every* match foundm if using a global regex `/g`), with a number of arguments:

-- the the string that matches the pattern
+- the string that matches the pattern
 - an integer that specifies the position within the string where the match occurred
 - the string